 Figure 6.6 – Using the CRL

-Evolution of STI Certificates
+Extension of STI Certificate Hierarchy

-STI Certificates, as defined in this specification, are Service Provider-level, using an Operating Company Number (OCN) as the SPC value in the TNAuthList field of the certificate.
-There are important use cases that require telephone number (TN) level certificates (e.g., for school districts, police, government agencies, and financial institutions), where calls should be validated in order to guarantee delivery through the potential use of anti-spoofing mitigation techniques.
-These TN level certificates would include telephone numbers (TNs or TN ranges) in the TNAuthlist field of the certificate.
-The certificate management framework and procedures to support TN level certificates for SHAKEN is described in [ATIS-1000092].
-[ATIS-1000092] extends the SHAKEN framework to include Subordinate CAs (SCAs) that issue delegate certificates using the procedures defined in [RFC 9060].
-An STI participant obtains approval to use an SCA to issue delegate certificate by obtaining an SPC Token from the STI-PA with the “ca” field set to “true”.
-The STI participant provides this SPC token to one of the approved STI-CAs to obtain a CA level certificate for the SCA.
-The SCA then issues TN level certificates to the entities pre-approved by the STI participant.
+STI Certificates, as defined in this specification, are Service Provider-level end-entity certificates, using an Operating Company Number (OCN) as the SPC value in the TNAuthList field of the certificate.
+These end-entity certificates are used by SPs to authenticate PASSporTs.
+[ATIS-1000092] extends the STI Certificate framework to support a delegate certificate model, based on [RFC 9060], that allows STI Participants to issue certificates to non-STI Participants designated as VoIP Entities.
+These delegate certificates indicate TNs or a set of TNs that have been authorized for use by the VoIP Entity.
+The delegate certificate model introduces Subordinate CAs (SCAs) that issue the delegate certificates.
+An STI participant obtains authorization to use an STI-SCA to issue delegate certificates by obtaining an SPC Token from the STI-PA with the “ca” field set to “true”.
+The STI participant provides this SPC token to one of the approved STI-CAs to obtain a CA level certificate to establish an SCA.
+The STI-SCA may then issue TN-level certificates to the VoIP entities approved by the STI Participant under its own policy.
+These certificates may either be end-entity certificates for use by the VoIP Entity to authenticate PASSporT types that do not require an SPC-level identifier (e.g., base or “rcd” PASSporTs), or they may be further intermediate CA certificates for use in an SCA function (a VoIP Entity Subordinate CA function or V-SCA).
+The V-SCA function may also issue intermediate or end-entity certificates to other VoIP Entities that similarly can be used to demonstrate a subtending authorization to utilize one or more of the issuer’s authorized TNs.

-Editor’s note: Reword highlighted sentence above to indicate use cases for delegate certificates.
+Editor’s note: Reconsider the policy aspect in Clause 6.3.10.

 STI Certificate and Certificate Revocation List (CRL) Profile for SHAKEN